kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-type-cleanup.md

 ## Trigger the workload with an event

 You created the `lastorder` Function, and subscribed to the `order.payment*success.v1` events by creating a Subscription CR.
-Next, you see that you can still publish events with the original Event name (i.e. `order.payment*success.v1`) even though it contains the prohibited character, and it will trigger the Function.
+Next, you see that you can still publish events with the original Event name (i.e. `order.payment*success.v1`) even though it contains the prohibited character, and it triggers the Function.

 1. Port-forward the [Event Publisher Proxy](../../05-technical-reference/00-architecture/evnt-01-architecture.md) Service to localhost, using port `3000`.
 Run:
    ```bash